Balzers: Heliport

 Balzers has a heliport available for charter flights (IATA: -, ICAO: LSXB) (47.06812°N 9.48118°E).
 The heliport has no border-control facilities; therefore, the only flights permitted to use it are those heading to and from elsewhere within the Schengen Area.

+The nearest passenger airports are St. Gallen-Altenrhein Airport, located 60 km north and Zurich Airport, located 107 km north west of Balzers.

 Economy

 Oerlikon Balzers

 The headquarters of the major thin film coating, solar and vacuum technology company Oerlikon Balzers is located in Balzers.